 The more we study Hades, the more often the concept of Hades as Applied Metaphysics comes up (more pragmatic than Neptune).
 Hades could well be a link between physical and non-physical realities; and thus perhaps why it is associated by some authors with research and investigation.... something about its energies prompts us to investigate the unknown, and seek answers to what does not explain itself readily by surface manifestations.
 The symbolism of the ancient mythical realm of Hades is thus appropriate.
 Hades appears to emphasize the unity between the physical and the metaphysical, how the subtle elements of reality are intertwined with the crass.
 Its negative manifestations seem to rear their heads when we ignore or deny the "metaphysical" elements of reality.
 Hades sometimes seems to confront us with the power and even necessity of that knowledge.... something not always so easy to access in a consumerist society.
 Hades might also lead us to gain a deeper understanding of the underlying essence of all life, in physical, metaphysical, social, and psychological senses.
 Hades might be seen as the underlying essentials of life once the surface coverings are stripped away.
 As the adage goes "we are born into this world naked, and naked when we leave", which of course refers not only to whether we have clothes on or not, but to the fact that the external trappings that we attach ourselves to and accumulate are of little significance either at birth or at death... and that its what we are actually made of, and make of ourselves internally, that counts.
 A well-developed understanding of Hades might help us to remember this throughout our lives so that the underlying realities at a deeper level of life are not denied, do not go unattended, and thus do not become problematic for us when Hades arrives by transit or direction to confront us.

-Several Uranian writers, including Janis Page, have stressed the strong connection between Hades and shamanism, just as other writings from Germany underline its connection with alchemy as well as chemistry, and anthropology.
+Several Uranian writers have stressed the strong connection between Hades and chemistry and anthropology.
 The groundwork for this article began when transiting Hades was conjunct my MC, manifest as a published article when transiting Hades was 135 my Mercury; and as it continued to make major 1st, 4th, and 8th harmonic contacts with my MC, Mercury, and Ascendant, I took more and more notice of its manifestations in everyday life, including symbols.
 During this time period, it may have been more than simple coincidence that I was taking courses in a university department of Anthropology, became a member of the Brotherhood of Light, whose principles are based on profound ancient Egyptian hermetic/alchemical/metaphysical principles, was first exposed to Alan Watts' explanations of Buddhist Tantra through his "Wisdom of the Mountains" lecture tape, and continued studies in a university department where over half the faculty were trained in anthropological linguistics.
 One symbol that came to my repeated attention a few years later was the cross of certain Christian sects that adds a semicircular appendage to the side, and its similarity to the Hades glyph.
 This may also point the mystical traditions that Christianity was based on at its origins.
 Witte, in a 1924 article on Hades, did in fact point out that Hades was associated with, among other phenomena, nuns.
 In Christian civilization we have the Red Cross while in Islamic civilization we have the Red Crescent; if we put the two together, we have the glyph for Hades, where the dichotomy is resolved.
 Ruth Brummund points out in her Uranian Mandala that both Neptune and Hades are associated with mystical communion.
 It is not impossible that more may be revealed about Hades matters and principles through study of the Dead Sea Scrolls and Nag Hammadi texts.
 These realities are still part and parcel of our daily life, yet often get shoved aside or cast out in crass consumerist societies... and these same mystical principles persist in more ancient cultures that revolve more around nature than the temporal products of man.
-As Janis Page points out in her meditation on Hades, "Here are the places, people, situations where fine and stylish clothing and an MBA degree are less than useless."
 While many of us in western civilization tend to cast Hades realities aside and shove them under the rug, in favor of lop-sided materialism divorced from spiritual realities, these metaphysical realities surface during major Hades transits, which can be rather trying if we have refused to integrate deeper spiritual laws and intuitive perceptions into our value systems... and resulting lessons may teach us about the basic laws of undecorated reality through such experiences as poverty, disease, or primal, even predatory, instincts in either ourselves or in other, where the "animal" sometimes seems to comes out.
 An understanding of deeper principles of social cause and effect may be necessary to untangle such dilemmas -- we are driven to deal with primal realities and look beneath the plastic.
 It is appropriate that Hades would be found prominent in the charts of social workers and other problem-solvers, including medical doctors and psychologists.
 Ruth Brummund's Rulebook points to the relationship of Hades to the principles of service to others.
 Hades is also prominent in the charts of cleaning workers and miners, who deal with basic, primal, essential elements of life on the physical plane... the daily maintenance required for continued healthy existence, and the core elements of which the earth and manufactured products consist.
 It seems to be significant in the charts of repair-workers who deal with defects and deficiencies and take measures to fix or remediate them.
 Some Uranians emphasize that Hades correlates with recycling.
 Ideologically, Hades leads us toward belief in the value of the experiences of the common people, i.e. populism in its various manifestations.
 These realities are essential components of what we all live through and experience, and the less conscious of them we are, the more problematic and uncomfortable we find situations when Hades arrives by direction or transit to contact significant points in our charts, when we are called upon to deal with them directly.
 Hades raises the question, "can we all move forward as a human race if we neglect the needs and development of humanity as a whole?"
 Is Hades unpleasant and disgusting?
 It could be, if we refuse to accept the value and positive potentials of its energies and their influences on our lives, or refuse to deal with things that we may, on a large social scale, be more connected with than we think, in terms of cause and effect, even if just through our value and belief systems.
 Could it be that the problems of Hades, and other TNs such as Kronos and Vulkanus, remain as long as our social paradigms continue according to an antique master/servant polarity that perpetuates primitive dichotomies that bring so much misery to human society?

 Neptune can manifest drunks and escapists; or highly-inspiring artists and spiritual devotees.
 Pluto can manifest as gangsters and plutocrats, or those with uplifting rehabilitative skills and transformational power.
 Perhaps Hades, also, has some equally disparate manifestations.
 Brian Clark, in his remarkable book The Underworld in Myth and Antiquity chapter "Hades as Place" points out that mythologically, Hades was a complex underworld locale, and contained not only Tartarus, the realm of the evil to be punished, but also the Elysian Fields, the abode of heroes who recognized the higher power of the gods above their own egos, and who studied the ancient mysteries.